Federal policies make Virginia meal programs stronger

 6 in 7 eligible kids don’t access the nutrition they need during the summer months.

-Action: Make Summer EBT permanent to help keep families nourished when school is not in session.
+Action: Make Summer EBT Permanent to Help Nourish Families When School is not in Session

 Before the pandemic, summer meal sites were required to serve meals at a defined location, also known as congregate meals.
 Due to safety concerns, sites and schools were allowed to serve non-congregate meals, meaning parents could pick up meals or organizations could drop off multiple meals at a child’s home.
-Thanks to this flexibility, Virginia served nearly 3 million more summer meals in 2020, compared to the year before.
+Thanks to this flexibility, Virginia has been able to serve millions of more summer meals.

 It’s tough to reach kids with meals during the summer months.
 Non-congregate meal rules make it a lot easier by breaking down barriers.